idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 The weighting terms, $w_{i}$, are for user convenience, but for the Peaceman borehole case they are the borehole radius at point $x_{i}$.

+Rather than manually specifying each point via the separate points file, the line may be specified instead using the combination of the following parameters:

+- `line_base = '[w] [x] [y] [z]'`: the base/start point for the line
+- `line_direction = '[dx] [dy] [dz]'`: line direction (does not need to be unit-length)
+- `line_length = [length]`: exactly what you expect - the line length.

+It is an error to specify both a point (plain text) file parameter and the line base parameter.
+When specifying the line this way, one point will be generated along the line for each element the line passes through.
+These points are automatically updated when the mesh changes due to adaptivity, displacement, etc.  When using this mode of line-specification, the line end points must NOT ever lie on any mesh face or node during the entire simulation duration.

 The basic sink may be multiplied by any or all of the following quantities

 - Fluid relative permeability (when ```use_relative_permeability = true```)